NextCenturyCorporation/mcs-ingest/scorecard/README.md

   * The target needs to be visible for a number of frames in a row (4) before it counts as being sufficiently visible that the agent should have seen it.
 A timer is then started and the distance to the target is saved
-  * After 20 steps, the agent should have had time to go around whatever is in the way and moved closer to the target.
+  * After 38 steps, the agent should have had time to go around whatever is in the way and moved closer to the target.
-  * If it doesn't move towards the target, then we increment by one.
+  * If it doesn't move towards the target, then we increment by one and reset
-  * After a number of moves (50) that the agent did not move toward the target, we reset, so that the next time the target is visible it can be counted again.
+  * If it does move towards the target, it needs to continue moving towards the target (within the next 38 steps)

+The number 38 is to give the agent sufficient time to go around an obstacle.
+It takes 9 steps to turn to the left or right, maybe 10 steps to the side (during which distance will increase), 9 steps to turn back towards the target, and then some number of steps to make up for the fact that the agent was moving away while going around the obstacle (10).
+Based on some testing, 38 is about right.

 ####